Saskatchewan Rivers Canoe Rental & Shuttle Service

 This paddler’s guide for a portion of the South Saskatchewan River from Gardiner Dam to the River Forks where the North and South Rivers join, was researched and compiled by a consulting team of which CanoeSki Discovery Co. was a member.
 It was originally published by Partners FOR the Saskatchewan River Basin in 1995.
 The guide has been out of print for quite a while, but the maps and related information have been scanned and added to the Meewasin Valley Authority website available via this short link: https://bit.ly/2zLU5ds

 The maps break down the entire 335 km of this river stretch into 14 manageable day

 segments ranging from 21-32 km each that can be combined into overnight or multi-day trips.
 Each map sheet provides lots of info related to that section: natural & historical points of interest; emergency access & egress points, distance & paddling time; navigation hazards; put-in & take-out locations; potential campsites and more.

-Some things have changed over the last 20 years, like campsite spots that have been flooded out or eroded away.
+Some things have changed over the last 25 years or so, like campsite spots that have been flooded out or eroded away.
 Former access points may no longer be available and new ones have opened up.
 For example, Segment 3 – “The Big Pipe to Pike Lake Pumping Station” is no longer accessible at the pumping station because a chain link fence has been constructed around the site.
 On the other hand, nearby on the east side of the river is another access that is proposed to be developed into an overnight campsite as part of the new Chief Whitecap Waterway project.